 Sec.
-8111-8.3 - Recording Notice of Responsibilities Land Use Entitlement
+8111-8.3 - Notice of Land Use Entitlement

-As a condition of approval for all discretionary permits entitlements, prior to issuance of a Zoning Clearance for construction and/or use inauguration of the subject permit, a notice "Notice of Land Use Entitlement" form provided by the Planning Division along with the applicable permit conditions, shall be recorded in the chain of title for the subject property on with the County Recorder the deed to the subject property, in a manner acceptable to the County, that to provide constructive notice of the permit and its conditions of approval describes the responsibilities of the property owner and permittees for compliance with applicable permit conditions and regulations in accordance with Sec.
-8111-8 and its applicable subsections.
+As a condition of approval for all discretionary entitlements, prior to issuance of a Zoning Clearance for construction and/or use inauguration of the subject permit, a "Notice of Land Use Entitlement" form provided by the Planning Division along with the applicable permit conditions shall be recorded in the chain of title for the subject property with the County Recorder to provide constructive notice of the permit and its conditions of approval.